 An international driving permit (IDP) is a multi-language translation of your driving licence.
 You need one to drive in many countries throughout the world, including a number of US states.
 But like many other road laws, IDP requirements depend on the country you plan to drive in.

-Importantly, most people don't need an IDP to drive in European Union (EU) countries, even now the UK has left the EU.
+Most people don't need an IDP to drive in European Union (EU) countries (plus Switzerland, Norway, Iceland and Liechtenstein) even now the UK has left the EU.

-If the permit is compulsory, make sure you also carry your licence along with your IDP – the permit will not be valid without it.
+If the permit is compulsory in the country you're planning to drive in, make sure you also carry your licence along with your IDP – the permit will not be valid without it.

 The IDP should not be confused with an international driving licence – a document that can be bought online but is not an official certificate and won’t be accepted globally.

 Despite the UK leaving the EU in 2020, very little has changed regarding driving in Europe with a UK licence.
 You can still drive in all EU and EEA (European Economic Area) countries using just your UK driving licence.

 You don't usually need an international driving permit (although there are some exceptions, which we explain below).
 However, if you're driving your own car, you will need some additional documents.
 Keep reading to find out the driving requirements for different countries.

 Not sure if the country you're driving in is part of the EU or EEA?
 See our summary below to check:

 Switzerland is not part of the EU or EEA; however, Swiss law dictates that you won't need an IDP as long as you hold a valid licence in French, German, Italian or English.

 Yes.
 You can drive in all EU and EEA (European Economic Area) countries using just your UK driving licence.